momobiz/orangehrmlive1/README.md

 # orangehrmlive1
-This is my first cucumber Test framework project using Sélénium WebDriver with Java language.
+This is my first Cucumber framework project using Sélénium WebDriver with Java language.